NUSGreyhats/welcome-ctf-2021/Challenges/Binary/Reverse/a_note/README.md

 ### Challenge Details

 My sources tell me that someone has left a note on my machine.
 Can you please help me find it?
+Please run this in a vm!

 ### Setup Instruction